-If you have a programmable digital thermostat, there's a very good chance it's a Honeywell model.
-The leading maker of thermostats, Honeywell offers dozens of different models, ranging from very simple styles that allow you to set a single automated program that's the same every day to elaborate touch-screen models that make it possible to set a different group of automatic temperature adjustments for each day of the week.
+Whether you're a homeowner or a renter, it's important to know how to program a Honeywell thermostat if you want to get the maximum use from it.
+As the leading maker of thermostats, Honeywell offers dozens of different models ranging from very simple styles that allow you to set a single automated program that's the same every day to elaborate touch-screen models that make it possible to set a different group of automatic temperature adjustments for each day of the week.

 Video of the Day

-While a great many (maybe most) thermostats made by Honeywell are now digital programmable models, there are still simple models that allow you to raise, lower and set temperatures without any automation.
-The range of options makes it easier to find the right thermostat for your home, but determining if yours is actually a programmable model isn't always easy.
+While a great many (maybe most) thermostats made by Honeywell are now digital programmable models, there are still simple models that allow you to raise, lower, and set temperatures without any automation.
+The range of options makes it easier to find the right thermostat for your home, but determining if yours is actually a Honeywell programmable thermostat isn't always easy.

-For many Honeywell thermostats, the presence of a push-button "Prog" or "Set" key is the giveaway that the thermostat is programmable.
-Those that aren't programmable have nothing to set, and so they're missing this button.
-The photos here show the difference between a typical non-programmable thermostat and one that can be programmed.
+For many Honeywell thermostats, the presence of a Prog, Set, or Menu button is the giveaway that the digital thermostat is programmable.
+Those that aren't programmable have nothing to set, so they're missing this button.
+The photos here show the difference between a typical nonprogrammable thermostat and one that can be programmed.

-On the very latest models, you may find no buttons at all, but instead there is a touch-screen feature in which you'll read the "set" command in the screen itself.
+On the very latest digital models, you may find no buttons at all.
+Instead, there is a touch-screen feature in which you'll read the Set command on the screen itself.

-A word about terminology: A thermostat labeled as "ONE WEEK PROGRAMMABLE" means that there is only one program you can set — each day of the week will follow the same pattern of temperature adjustments.
-If the model is labeled "5-2," it can be programmed for two separate cycles: one for the five-day workweek, and another for the two-day weekend.
-If the thermostat is labeled, "5-1-1" there are three programs possible: one for weekdays, one for Saturday and another for Sunday.
-And finally, "Seven-day Program" means that each day of the week can be programmed individually.
+A word about terminology: A thermostat labeled as "one week" programmable means that there is only one program you can set, and each day of the week will follow the same pattern of temperature adjustments.
+If you have a "5-2 day" programmable thermostat, you can program it for two separate cycles: one for the five-day workweek and another for the two-day weekend.
+If the thermostat is labeled "5-1-1" programmable, there are three programs possible: one for weekdays, one for Saturday, and another for Sunday.
+Finally, "7-Day Program" means that each day of the week can be programmed individually.

-- RTH5100B: A premium non-programmable thermostat with a digital screen.
+- Honeywell RTH5100B: A premium nonprogrammable thermostat with a digital screen.

 Programmable Thermostat Models

-- Honeywell RTH221B: A basic one-week programmable offering one program.
+- Honeywell RTH221B: A basic one-week programmable thermostat offering one program.

 - Honeywell RTHL2310B: A basic 5-2 thermostat offering two programs.